ClickWiki/clickwiki.github.io/wiki/fused.md

 Originally, Fused! was a monthly PDF e-magazine started in October 2014 targeted for release on the 9th or 10th of each month, however the PDF format has since been dropped.

-At some point, the Fused blog was taken down and the magazine PDFs were deleted.
-However, Google cached the content of the magazine issues, and the blog is archived in the Wayback Machine.
+At some point, the Fused blog was taken down.
+However, the blog is archived in the Wayback Machine.

 ## Previous Releases
 There is currently no "official" location for acquiring copies of the e-magazine.
 New issues are announced on the forums, the mailing list and the Fused!
 Facebook page.

 However, a list has been gathered on the Wiki:

+{% include alert
+  type = "info"
+  title = "Inaccessible over HTTPS" message = "When accessed over HTTPS, the PDF URLs redirect to a 404 page, so if you use HTTPS Everywhere, make sure you disable \"Encrypt All Sites Eligible\"."
+%}

 {% include magazine-listing %}